-An estimated 5.5 million Americans of all ages have Alzheimer's disease.
-Of the estimated 5.5 million Americans living with Alzheimer's dementia in 2017, an estimated 5.3 million are age 65 and older and approximately 200,000 individuals are under age 65 and have younger-onset Alzheimer's.
+An estimated 5.8 million Americans of all ages have Alzheimer's disease.
+Of the estimated 5.8 million Americans living with Alzheimer's dementia in 2019, an estimated 5.6 million are age 65 and older, and approximately 200,000 individuals are under age 65 and have younger-onset Alzheimer's.

 The percentage of people with Alzheimer's dementia increases dramatically with age:

-Many people inflicted with Alzheimer's or dementia did not have any advance plan like Long-Term Care Insurance.
+Many people inflicted with Alzheimer's or dementia did not have any advanced plans like Long-Term Care Insurance.
 The impact is tremendous on the person's family and assets.
-An older spouse or adult child or in-law by default become caregivers.
-This crisis management places a burden on the caregiver and impacts the lifestyle of the spouse if still living.
+An older spouse or adult child or in-law, by default, become caregivers.
+This crisis management places a burden on the caregiver and impacts the spouse's lifestyle if still living.

 Alzheimer's disease caregivers are faced with a multitude of responsibilities when caring for a loved one suffering from the disease.
-The impact on caregivers lead to a variety of emotions, from guilt to anger, as well as have an effect on their own physical and financial well-being.
+The impact on caregivers leads to a variety of emotions, from guilt to anger, and affecting their own physical and financial well-being.

-Remember, a caregiver’s own family responsibilities don’t end when you become a caregiver.
-Many caregivers still have a career, spouse, children and other responsibilities.
 The pressure on the caregiver's family should also be considered.
 Often a primary family caregiver leaves their career since they are unable to find other family members to help.
-If money is short is can be a major concern.
+If money is short is can be a significant concern.

-If a spouse is taking care of the other spouse generally they are older and the impact on the caregiver spouse is even greater.
-While you can get angry that no advance plan was put in place, if you find yourself in the situation you must take action to reduce stress and maintain your own health.
+If a spouse is taking care of the other spouse, generally, they are older, and the impact on the caregiver spouse is even more significant.
+While you can get angry that no advance plan was put in place, if you find yourself in the situation, you must reduce stress and maintain your own health.

 The National Institute on Aging suggests the following ways to take better care of yourself: